Helping Seniors with Dementia and Alzheimer’s During the Holidays

 Keep a routine

-It’s important to understand those who are living with dementia may easily get upset by a change to their daily routine and unfamiliar faces.
+It’s important to understand people who are living with dementia may easily get upset by a change to their daily routine and unfamiliar faces.

 “Routine is very important for managing symptoms of dementia, changes in daily schedule, presence of unfamiliar faces or large groups of people can upset people with dementia,” Rekeweg explains.
 “A person may become upset if this is changed which could cause increased behaviors.”

 Be sure to contact the memory care facility where your loved one has their meals in advance to learn about the types of meals they enjoy every day.
-Try to stick to the same kind of menu your loved one is accustomed to – this can alleviate any stress on the person cooking the food and for your loved one.
+Try to stick to the same kind of menu your loved one is accustomed to – this can alleviate stress for your loved one.

 Five fun holiday activities for seniors with dementia and Alzheimer’s

-Holidays are all about traditions, and continuing to include your memory care senior in these traditions can help them feel connected and joyful throughout the season.
+Special activities are a huge part of the holiday season for many families, and continuing to include your memory care senior in these events can help them feel connected and joyful throughout the season.
 Below are five ways to include them in your holiday festivities.

 1. Decorate your senior’s space

-It’s the best time of the year, and now is the time to decorate your loved one’s home or apartment!
-If your loved one likes to decorate and do craft projects, this is the perfect activity for them.
-Try to remember to avoid decorations that are loud or flashy, as this may cause confusion.
+It’s the most wonderful time of the year, and now is the time to decorate your loved one’s home or apartment!
+If your loved one likes to decorate and work on craft projects, this is the perfect activity for them.
+Try to remember to avoid decorations that are loud or have flashing lights, as this may cause confusion or sensory overload.

 2. Get cooking!

-Whether it’s cooking your famous green bean casserole or baking some cookies, involving your senior loved one in preparing food can give them the satisfaction of helping others.
+Whether it’s cooking your famous green bean casserole or baking sugar cookies, involving your senior loved one in preparing food can give them the satisfaction of helping others.

 Try to stick with simple tasks that do not require your senior to be near hot surfaces.
-Have them observe you cooking if they do not want to participate.
-Overall, it is important to keep a close eye on your loved one while in the kitchen to ensure their safety in what can potentially be a dangerous area of the house for someone with cognitive challenges.
+Invite them to observe you cooking and chat while you work if they do not want to participate.
+It is important to keep a close eye on your loved one while in the kitchen to ensure their safety in what can potentially be a dangerous area of the house for someone with cognitive challenges.

-Other important safety measures can include securing knives or toxic chemicals in cabinets outfitted with safety locks, making sure your loved one isn’t too close to hot water, and temporarily removing kitchen rugs to help eliminate their risk of falling.
+Other important safety measures can include securing knives or toxic chemicals in cabinets outfitted with safety locks, making sure your loved one isn’t too close to hot water, and removing obstacles to reduce the risk of falling.

 3. Listen to music or watch a movie

-An activity that many with dementia or Alzheimer’s enjoy is listening to music.
-Play their favorite songs or sit around the fireplace and watch a Christmas movie.
-Better yet, watch a musical and get the best of both worlds.
+An activity that many individuals with dementia or Alzheimer’s enjoy is listening to music.
+Play your loved ones favorite carols or gather around the fireplace and watch a Christmas movie.
+Better yet, watch a musical and get the best of both worlds!

 4. Play card games

-Card games are a good pastime for seniors and an excellent way to check in on the cognitive skills of seniors with memory challenges.
-It may bring back fun memories of the good old days with their friends when they were younger and would play rounds of card games.
+Card games are a good pastime for seniors and an excellent way to monitor the cognitive skills of seniors with memory challenges.
+Playing a game may also bring back fun memories of past game nights or their competitive spirit.

 5. Reminisce about past holidays

-Try some reminiscence therapy activities with your loved one.
-A popular example of this is looking through old photos.
+Consider trying reminiscence therapy activities with your loved one.
+One easy activity is looking through old photos.
 Find a photo album with pictures of friends and family your loved one might recognize.
-You may be surprised to see a calm over their face as they find a memory hidden in the back of their mind the old photos brought back to life.
+You may be surprised to see a calm over their face as they find a memory hidden in the back of their mind brought back to life thanks to the photos.

 Schedule a tour at a community near you

-The holiday season is a great time to move to a senior living facility.
-Come and enjoy seasonal meals, festive activities and meet new friends in a homelike environment.
+If you need caregiving support, the holiday season is a great time to move to a senior living facility.
+In these communities, seniors enjoy seasonal meals, festive activities and have the opportunity to make new friends in a homelike environment.

-To learn more about Sonida Senior Living communities or check out our memory care services, contact us to schedule a tour or request more information about a community near you.
+To learn more about Sonida Senior Living communities and our memory care services, contact us to schedule a tour or request information.
+You can also search for a community near you.

 Find a community